Killer Whale Research and Conservation Program 2022 Request for Proposals

 - Strengthen management through research: support research to improve monitoring of demographics and distribution, health assessments and effectiveness of management actions.

-The most competitive projects under the 2021 cycle of the Killer Whale Research and Conservation Program will directly implement projects under the following priority topic areas.
+The most competitive projects under the 2022 cycle of the Killer Whale Research and Conservation Program will directly implement projects under the following priority topic areas.
 Applicants should list which priority area(s) they are targeting in their proposal narrative.
 Projects outside of these priority areas or that indirectly influence these topics are still eligible for funding provided they support the goals and Priority 1 activities outlined in the Implementation Schedule from the Recovery Plan for Southern Resident Killer Whales or recommendations from the Southern Resident Orca Task Force Report.
-Priorities from similar management/conservation plans for other killer whale populations may also be considered.

 - Explore opportunities to generate/protect forage fish and smolt migration habitat through coordinated efforts that engage multiple landowners and help to streamline the permitting process.
 Efforts to reduce predation of forage fish and fry throughout these migration corridors (i.e. removal of pinniped haul-out structures, differing release times of fry), will also be considered and should include monitoring efforts to demonstrate the relative success of these efforts.